belle2/basf2/online_book/computing/gbasf2.rst

 Go to `computing getting started <https://xwiki.desy.de/xwiki/rest/p/c804c>`_ and verify that you have the prerequisites.
 You need:

-* Access to KEKCC or NAF (recommended), or to a system with CentOS 7 and CVMFS mounted.
+* Access to KEKCC or NAF (recommended), or to a system with EL9 and CVMFS mounted.
 * A valid grid certificate issued within a year and `installed <https://xwiki.desy.de/xwiki/rest/p/c804c/#H2.Installyourcertificate>`_ in ``~/.globus`` in ``.pem`` format.
 * Belle Virtual Organization (VO) membership registered or renewed within a year.
 You can check your status at `VOMS server <https://voms.cc.kek.jp:8443/voms/belle/>`_.
 * Registration in `DIRAC <https://xwiki.desy.de/xwiki/rest/p/c804c/#H7.RegisterwithDIRAC>`_.